Krisseck/php-rag/README.md

 - REPLICATE_API_KEY - Replicate API key (if using Replicate LLM)
 - REPLICATE_MODEL_VERSION - Hash of the model version used in Replicate (if using Replicate LLM)
 - KOBOLDAI_HORDE_API_KEY - KoboldAI Horde API key (if using KoboldAI Horde LLM)
+- OPENAI_API_KEY - OpenAI API key
+- OPENAI_MODEL - Name of the model used in OpenAI query

 ### Backend (database)